nodemailer/nodemailer-web/content/smtp/oauth2.md

   - **refreshToken** – is an optional refresh token.
 If it is provided then Nodemailer tries to generate a new access token if existing one expires or fails
   - **accessToken** – is the access token for the user.
 Required only if _refreshToken_ is not available and there is no token refresh callback specified
   - **expires** – is an optional expiration time for the current _accessToken_
+  - **accessUrl** – is an optional HTTP endpoint for requesting new access tokens.
+This value defaults to Gmail

 Normal SMTP transport (ie. not the pooled version) has a convenience method of using separate authentication for every message.
-This allows you to set up a transport with just clientId and clientSecret values and provide _accessToken_ and _refreshToken_ with the message options.
-See example 5.
+This allows you to set up a transport with just _clientId_ and _clientSecret_ values and provide _accessToken_ and _refreshToken_ with the message options.
+See [example 5](#example-5).

-## 2LO authentication (service accounts)
+### 2LO authentication (service accounts) {#oauth-2lo}

-You can also use [service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) to generate access tokens, in this case the required `auth` options are a bit different
+Nodemailer also allows you to use [service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) to generate access tokens.
+In this case the required `auth` options are a bit different from 3LO auth.

 - **auth** – is the authentication object